Roman–Parthian War of 161–166: Origins to Lucius' dispatch, 161-162

 On his deathbed in the spring of 161, Emperor Antoninus Pius had spoken of nothing but the state and the foreign kings who had wronged him.
 One of those kings, Vologases IV of Parthia, made his move in late summer or early autumn 161.
 Vologases entered the Kingdom of Armenia (then a Roman client state), expelled its king and installed his own—Pacorus, an Arsacid like himself.
 At the time of the invasion, the governor of Syria was Lucius Attidius Cornelianus.
 Attidius had been retained as governor even though his term had ended in 161, presumably to avoid giving the Parthians the chance to wrong-foot his replacement.
 The governor of Cappadocia, the front-line in all Armenian conflicts, was Marcus Sedatius Severianus, a Gaul with much experience in military matters.
 But living in the east had a deleterious effect on his character.

 Alexander of Abonutichus, a prophet who carried a snake named Glycon around with him, had enraptured Severianus, as he had many others.
-Father-in-law to the respected senator Publius Mummius Sisenna Rutilianus, then-proconsul of Asia, Abonutichus was friends with many members of the east Roman elite.
+Father-in-law to the respected senator Publius Mummius Sisenna Rutilianus, then-proconsul of Asia, Alexander was friends with many members of the east Roman elite.
 Alexander convinced Severianus that he could defeat the Parthians easily, and win glory for himself.
 Severianus led a legion (perhaps the IX Hispana) into Armenia, but was trapped by the great Parthian general Chosrhoes at Elegeia, a town just beyond the Cappadocian frontiers, past the headwaters of the Euphrates.
 Severianus made some attempt to fight Chosrhoes, but soon realized the futility of his campaign, and committed suicide.
-His legion was massacred, around 5,000–6,000 Roman were killed.
+His legion was massacred, with around 5,000–6,000 Romans killed.
 The campaign had only lasted three days.